wedesoft/aiscm/doc/io.md

 The *drain* method waits for the content of the audio buffer to finish playing.
 The method *flush* (not shown here) can be used to empty the audio buffer.

-Audio data can be recorded in a similar fashion
+Audio data can be recorded in a similar fashion.
+The following example records 3 seconds of audio data and then plays it back.

 ```Scheme
 @../tests/integration/pulse_in.scm@